 (I get commissions for purchases made through links in this post.
 However, I only promote products I like and recommend)

 Why Choose to Draw Wildlife?

 Wildlife artists tend to have a passion for the natural world first and they express it through their art.
 We are wildlife enthusiasts who happen to be good at art.
 It’s a wonderful marriage.

 When people ask why I draw animals I tell them that it’s my way of working with wildlife.
-I was never brainy enough to go to university, back in the 80’s you were obliged to be clever.
+I was never brainy enough to go to university, back in the 80s you had to be clever!

 I ended up drawing wildlife for very pragmatic reasons: